Why are my Indoor Azalea Leaves Falling off?

 This is why I recommend that you purchase your plants from a nursery where possible so you can talk to the staff about the conditions the azalea has been growing and what it is now accustomed to (such as in a greenhouse or outdoors), so you can mimic the ideal conditions or assess how hardy the azalea variety is and allow the plant to adjust to your home (azaleas are reasonably adaptable).

-Bear in mind as long as they are cared for properly, azaleas are well suited to indoors and can live more then 100 years.
+Bear in mind as long as they are cared for properly, azaleas are well suited to indoors and can live more than 100 years.

 Other causes of leaf drop

-Fluctuating temperatures and excessive heat is usually the culprit for leaf drop however there are other causes that may be responsible which relate to the care and conditions of the azalea.
+Fluctuating temperatures and excessive heat are usually the culprit for leaf drop however there are other causes that may be responsible which relate to the care and conditions of the azalea.

 Warmer indoor temperatures are often responsible for two things: